-The concept of a “vaccine” emerged in 1796, when Edward Jenner developed the first by subcutaneously inoculating smallpox virus into non-immune individuals.
+The concept of a “vaccine” emerged in 1796 when Edward Jenner developed the first by subcutaneously inoculating the smallpox virus into non-immune individuals.

 Vaccines are usually made from inactivated or attenuated pathogens and proteins or polysaccharides called adjuvants known to provoke an immune response.
 These preparations stimulate the body’s immune system to recognize the foreign agent as a threat, mount an effective immune response, and learn to recognize and disrupt the real pathogen.
 These traditional approaches to vaccines have been effective in eradicating fatal illnesses such as polio or smallpox but have limitations, either because some pathogens are dangerous even in their inactivated forms, or because the immune system fails to mount an effective immune response, as the fight against HIV has taught us.